kartoza/bims-website/docs/src/administrator/biodiversity-data/occurrence-data-preparation.md

 Systematically check each column using the dropdown arrows, and look for inconsistencies.
 Some common issues include, #num in UUID column instead of the UUID, incorrect spelling in the **Site description** column (e.g. Gakiriro wetland, Gakirirowetland), latitude with missing “-“  (e.g. 2.60059 as latitude is incorrect – should be -2.60059), longitude.

-Also check that all sites fall within the country boundary so that Site Codes may be generated correctly and geocontext data harvested for each site.
+**Latitude and Longitude**: Also check that all sites fall within the country boundary so that Site Codes may be generated correctly and geocontext data harvested for each site.

 ![Occurrence Data Preparation 2](./img/occurence-data-preparation-2.png)
 ![Occurrence Data Preparation 3](./img/occurence-data-preparation-3.png)

 **Check that the sampling date** is in the correct format: yyyy/mm/dd.
 If the format is not correct then the upload will not work.

 **Check that all taxa are correct and are present in the Master List.** If the dropdown of master taxa list was used then this should not be an issue.

-Check that the Taxon rank is correct.
+Check that the **Taxon rank** is correct.
 It is important that the correct Taxon Rank is always used to ensure correct uploading of the data files.
-Taxon Rank is case sensitive so Species will upload but species will fail.
+Taxon Rank is case sensitive so 'Species' will upload but 'species' will fail.
 Always ensure the correct Taxon Rank is applied by using the dropdown list.
 There should be no spaces in SubClass, SubOrder, SubFamily, SubSpecies.

 ![Occurrence Data Preparation 4](./img/occurence-data-preparation-4.png)